 But, Roosevelt’s greatest conservation legacy endures beyond even these incredible achievements.
 On June 8, 1906, exactly 112 years ago today, he signed the Antiquities Act into law.
-It was this act that allowed Roosevelt to protect places like the Muir Woods National Monument and the Grand Canyon before it became a national park.
+It was this act that allowed Roosevelt to protect places such as Muir Woods National Monument.

 In the early 1900s, looters across the Western United States scoured Native American ruins in search of ancient artifacts.
 The Antiquities Act gave Roosevelt the power to quickly halt this pillaging.
 And, crucially, it gave future presidents authority to protect natural and cultural treasures across the country.

 Over the twentieth century, presidents from both political parties diverted a multitude of impending threats—from deforestation to gas and oil mining—from millions of acres of land.

 The 129 national monuments that exist today are strikingly diverse, but they all have one thing in common.
 Whether it’s the rocky peaks of the Siskiyou Mountains, the sienna-tinged depths of the Grand Canyon, or, of course, the awe-inspiring giant sequoia groves, a national monument sparks reverence and wonder in all its visitors.
 With each national monument designation comes enhanced accessibility to our country’s most wonderful places.